These ten children’s responsibilities at home encourage a helping mindset in kids.

 Instead, work alongside toddlers and young children to clean up the room.
 As you do this, you’ll be modeling what it takes to keep a room tidy.
 As kids get older and more independent, discuss with them their plan to maintain a neat bedroom.
 It can also be helpful to agree on specific days and times each week, for example, when the room will be organized and cleaned.

-See Related: How to Get Your Kids to Clean Their Rooms
+See Related: 5 Tips to Get Your Kids to Clean Their Messy Room

 #4 – Take care of laundry